1. I get occasional cold sores, what do you suggest?

 2. I've just been diagnosed with HSV-2 (genital HSV) and I'm really upset.
 What should I do?

 Try to remain calm and not let it dominate your life.
-Many organisations downplay the impact of genital HSV infections because the psychological effects can exceed the physical ones.
-It's true that it's a horrible disease which can be exceedingly painful.
-Find a sympathetic doctor and contact the Herpes Viruses Association (hva.org.uk) if you need someone to talk to, or advice.
+Many organisations downplay the impact of genital HSV infections because the psychological effects can sometimes exceed the physical ones.
+It's true that it's a horrible disease which can be extremely painful.
+Find a sympathetic doctor if you can.
+Talking to the Herpes Viruses Association (hva.org.uk) can make you feel better, and help you over the worst, even if some of what they tell you is not exactly true.

-Valaciclovir (Valtrex) is the usual treatment.
+Valaciclovir (Valtrex, VCV) is the usual treatment.
 Valaciclovir is an esterified version of acyclovir (ACV), and more efficiently metabolised in the liver.
-This means that maybe 60% of the ACV reaches your bloodstream, instead of maybe 30%.
+This means that maybe 60% of the ACV reaches your bloodstream, instead of maybe 40%.
 Before acyclovir there was nothing; doctors were taught "We can't treat a virus."
 So thank your lucky stars that you live in an age when antiviral drugs exist.

 Herpesviruses seem to be particularly adapted to social animals, usually being transmitted by physical contact.
 Horses are social animals, with five or six equine herpesviruses, and infection can be so serious that the animal has to be destroyed.
 They even have a sexually transmitted form.
 This is why the psychological effects can be so severe: HSV impedes intimacy, and humans are social animals.
 Intimacy is very important to us.